plerpsandplerps/AnnouncerBot/README.md

 ### Tavern
   - /drinkingchallenge
     - 24h. score 1d4. high score: gain a ready drinking challenge medal: see shop items. low score: lose 1/4 current health.

+## Items
+- Items fall into two broad categories:
+  - Ready items
+    - Items you can use for benefits that can be instantaneous, duration, or permanent in nature.
+    - When you use a Ready Item it moves to your Used Items.
+  - Used items
+    - Items you have used in the past that may or may not be providing you a benefit.
+- The list of items is below.

+### Adventuring Gear
+  - /adventuringgear
+    - 48h. increase your loot score by 1 for the rest of the game. doesn't stack.

+### Aim Training
+  - /aimtraining
+    - 72h. reduce heavy attacks to 24h cooldown. doesn't stack.

+### Banish
+  - /banish
+    - 24h. choose a player in your area and an area. the chosen player travels to the chosen area.

+### Crooked Abacus
+  - /crookedabacus
+    - 48h. whenever you exchange or trade, gain a seed coin for the rest of the game.

+### I'll try spinning
+  - /tryspinning
+    - 24h. perform a single random attack on a random player in your area. ignore normal cooldown.

+### It's a trap
+  - /itsatrap
+    - 48h. choose a player in your area. they cannot use the /traveltocrossroads or /travelto commands for the duration.

+### Random Item
+  - /randomitem
+    -24h. add a random ready item to your inventory.

+### Tractor
+  - /tractor
+    -24h. whenever you farm, gain an additional seed coin for the rest of the game.

+### Drinking Challenge Medal
+  - /drinkingchallengemedal
+    -48h. increase the damage of your light attack by 420 for the rest of the game.

+### Uno Reverse
+  - /unoreverse
+    - 48h. choose a player in your area and note your health. after this cooldown return your health to the noted health.
+The chosen player receives as much damage as you healed or receives as much healing as the damage you received when returning to the noted health.

+### Lich's Item
+  - /lichitem
+    - 72h. choose a living player. the next time they would die they set their HP to 5000 instead.